stain/scufl2-info/README.md

 ## Running

-To start a web server for the application, run:
+To start a developer web server for the application, run:

     lein ring server

+To generate a WAR that can be installed into a servlet container like Apache Tomcat:

+    lein ring uberwar

 ## License

 Copyright © 2014 University of Manchester

 This software is licensed under the [MIT license](LICENSE.txt).